 We treat sleep apnea every single day here in our office and believe that sleep apnea is a hidden epidemic in America.

-A lot of people suffer from things that are comorbidities of sleep apnea.
-Comorbidities are other illnesses that go along with sleep apnea, such as an increased risk of heart attack, stroke, diabetes, certain types of cancer and low birth rate babies.
+A lot of people suffer from co-morbidities of sleep apnea.
+Co-morbidities are illnesses that go along with sleep apnea, such as an increased risk of heart attack, stroke, diabetes, certain types of cancer and low birth rate babies.

 In children, sleep apnea can cause conditions that mimic ADD and behavioral issues.
 It’s important to get your children checked to ensure they are breathing correctly when sleeping.